niraunjana/AOA_Module_20/EX 2A BACKTRACKING - RAT IN MAZE PROBLEM.md

-# EX:2A - BACKTRACKING - RAT IN A MAZE PROBLEM
+# EX:2A - BACKTRACKING - RAT IN MAZE PROBLEM
 ## DATE:

 ## AIM: